-1. Pay out of pocket for an initial consult to fact find: determine what the attorney fees will be from start to finish, what registrations they are most comfortable with given the makeup of the company (its legal status, ownership interests, existing debt), and what types of registrations they would recommend.

-- 2. Access legal guidance as a client of an incubator or accelerator: if a business incubator or accelerator serves your community, the business owner may be able to take advantage of technical assistance offered, including legal guidance.
-It is possible that not all legal networks are familiar with investment-based crowdfunding through the MILE Act or IOBS Act. - 3.
-Call the platforms: Online platforms that facilitate investmentbased crowdfunding typically make their money through fees on capital raises that hit their target.
+- 1. Pay out of pocket for an initial consult to fact find: determine what the attorney fees will be from start to finish, what filing they are most comfortable with given the makeup of the company (its legal status, ownership interests, existing debt), and what offering strategies they would recommend. - 2.
+Access legal guidance as a client of an incubator or accelerator: if a business incubator or accelerator serves your community, the business owner may be able to take advantage of technical assistance offered, including legal guidance.
+It is possible that not all legal networks are familiar with investment-based crowdfunding through the MILE Act or JOBS Act. - 3.
+Call the platforms: Online platforms that facilitate investment-based crowdfunding typically make their money through fees on capital raises that hit their target.
 Some also charge upfront flat fees to evaluate a company and onboard them to their platform.
-This upfront fee covers the legal costs for putting their term sheets in order and registering their capital raise.